Evolution in the Gut in Health and Disease

 Microbiome evolution will be studied in several mouse models of disease with a focus on Escherichia coli as a pathobiont model, for which a deeper understanding of molecular mechanisms in health vs disease can be reached.

-1. Using long-term experimental evolution in vivo.
+1. Using long-term experimental evolution in vivo

-2. High-throughput sequencing.
+2. High-throughput sequencing

-3. Theoretical modeling.
+3. Theoretical modelling

 We will quantify the relative roles of directional, diversifying, and fluctuating selection in gut evolution.